Types of Invoice Discounting

 Present Day

 There are now a large number of discounters in the UK, we estimate that over 60 providers from our list of invoice finance companies now provide discounting services.
-The ABFA (Asset Based Finance Association) is the principal industry body for the discounting industry.
-According to their Q4 2016 figures, there are now 20,159 clients of their members using domestic ID, with this having increased by 2% since the previous year.
-These clients have apparently discounted invoices worth £256,605 million during 2016, a huge number.
+UK Finance is the principal industry body for the discounting industry.

 Firstly, you could split the providers by whether they are banks or independent companies.
 There are also huge differences between the methods of operation between individual providers.
-At one end of the spectrum facility are relatively manual, perhaps with documents such as invoice schedules being electronically transmitted.
+At one end of the spectrum, facilities are relatively manual, perhaps with documents such as invoice schedules being electronically transmitted.
 Whilst at the other end of the spectrum, there are fully automated sales ledger upload facilities, that automatically reconcile the discounter's figures to the sales ledger of the client, and the cash items that have been received into the trust account - hence eliminating reconciliations.
-This has enabled some providers to move increasingly towards a quasi "debtor backed overdraft" method of operating.
+This has enabled some providers to move increasingly towards a quasi "debtor-backed overdraft" method of operating.

 There are now numerous flavours of discounting available in the UK and this article describes each of the types in some detail.
 We have concentrated on what makes each of them unique, rather than repeating the basics of any discount facility i.e. that you receive finance against your unpaid invoices to customers.